About

 I received a PhD in 2013 from the University of Pennsylvania, where my graduate research centered around Japanese fiction and graphic novels written during the 1990s and 2000s.
 My dissertation, The Female Gaze in Contemporary Japanese Literature, focuses on the work of the bestselling novelist Natsuo Kirino and a prolific four-woman artistic team called CLAMP.
 I investigate how these writers and artists negotiate highly gendered realms of narrative discourse in their stories.
 My ultimate goal is to argue for the application of a female gaze to narratives and tropes that have generally been understood as taking a male audience for granted.
 This study led to my book Manga Cultures and the Female Gaze, which is available from Palgrave.

-My work on digital media and fan reception has led to an interest in video games, and my current research involves a comparative analysis of these texts that examines their themes, narrative structures, and underlying ideologies as they’re expressed through in-game text, gameplay, and extratextual promotional materials.
+My work on digital media and fan reception has inspired an interest in video games, and my current research involves a comparative analysis that examines the themes, narrative structures, and underlying ideologies expressed through in-game text, gameplay, and extratextual promotional materials.
 I’m especially interested in readings that focus on environmental issues, such as attitudes regarding the natural world, the politics of geography, and the ontological formation of the human, the inhuman, and the posthuman.

-The best way to contact me is via email, at khemmann@gmail.com.
-I’m also active on Twitter as @kathrynthehuman.
+The best way to contact me is via email, at khemmann@gmail.com, and I’m active on Bluesky as @kathrynthehuman.

 ( The portrait above is by Sara Goetter. )